Seven disconnected tools with no shared truth

 Process Artifacts

-Architecture maps, journey flows, the product roadmap, and the persona-access matrix that shaped Onewind before pixels were pushed.
+Architecture maps, journey flows, the product roadmap, and the persona-access matrix that shaped Aeris before pixels were pushed.

 Enterprise Architecture